What is Criminal Law?: Course Fees 2026, Subjects, Top Colleges, Admissions

 Criminal Law Course Syllabus

-LLM in Criminal Law Syllabus
+LLM Criminal Law Syllabus

 LLM in Criminal Law is a 2-year-long postgraduate degree program designed for a detailed study of criminal laws, legal procedures, and the justice system in India.
-Here's an overview of the LLM in Criminal Law syllabus followed in India:
+Here's an overview of LLM in Criminal Law syllabus followed in India:

 LLM Criminal Law Subjects Semester I